martin-brennan/rain/TEMPLATES.md

 Any extra CSS files you add will be automatically added to the `layout.erb` output in the header.

+### JavaScript

+The same goes for JavaScript files.
+Add any custom js files to templates/js and they will be inserted into the header for the HTML output of the layout.

 ## layout.erb

 This template controls the layout of the navigation and the main doc area, as well as providing a place for CSS and JS file referencing.
 Below is an overview of the variables used: